SEO Mysteries Revealed

-Hi!
-Great to see you here again!
-If you missed the first two pieces in this series, we highly recommend you go and have a look at those first.
+Hi there!
+Great to see you again!
+Glad you could join us for the third and final clue to our SEO Mysteries Revealed series!
+If you missed the first two pieces in this series, we highly recommend you have a look at those first.
 ‘What does ‘SEO’ really mean?! starts at the very beginning and also clues you into the first metric Google and other search engines use to determine your website’s ever important ranking.
-The second piece ‘You need more than static content.’ expands on the first and explains why your website really does need more than static content to climb the search engine ladder.
+The second piece, ‘You need more than static content,’ expands on the first and explains why your website really does need more than static content to climb the search engine ladder.
 The third and final step that we’re covering in this series is, as the title suggests, the importance of being perceived as an expert… By search engine algorithms at least.

 Because the impartial search engine algorithms don’t see you or your website as an expert.